-Biochemistry and biomedical science courses also provide the ideal background for entry onto postgraduate medicine programmes, and eight of our 2011 graduates obtained places at medical schools across the UK.
+Biochemistry and biomedical science courses also provide the ideal background for entry onto postgraduate medicine programmes, and many of our graduates have obtained places at medical schools across the UK.

 Other recent graduates have gone on to work for the following high-profile organisations:

 We also work with our University's Student Development Team to help you find out about further work experience, internships, placements, and voluntary opportunities.